W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ::: details Expanded
 The emptiness engendered by fear must be replaced by forgiveness.
 ²That [fear must be replaced by forgiveness] is what the Bible means by “There is no death”, and why I could demonstrate that death does not exist.
-³I came to fulfill the law by reïnterpreting it [the law].
+³I came to fulfill the law by reinterpreting it [the law].
 ⁴The law itself [law’s self], if properly understood, offers only protection.
 ⁵It is those [yet-unchanged-minds] who have not yet changed their [yet-unchanged] minds who brought the “hell-fire’ concept into it [the law].
 ⁶I assure you that I will witness for anyone who lets me, and to whatever extent he [the one letting me witness] permits it [me to witness].